MachineGnostics/machinegnostics.io/docs/installation.md

 ---

-## 7. Troubleshooting
+## 6. Troubleshooting

-- zEnsure your virtual environment is activated before installing or running Machine Gnostics.
+- Ensure your virtual environment is activated before installing or running Machine Gnostics.
 - If you encounter issues, try upgrading pip:

   ```bash
   pip install --upgrade pip
   ```
+!!! note "Help"
     - For further help, [consult](https://machinegnostics.info/contact/) us or open an issue on the [GitHub repository](https://github.com/MachineGnostics/machinegnostics).

 ---